-Loans for Rent Assistance—Consider the Different Options
+Loans for Rent Assistance: Consider the Different Options

-One of the most common loans out there, personal loans, can be used for all kinds of expenses.
-In general, you’ll need to have a good credit score to be eligible.
-Look to banks, credit unions, or private lenders to find a personal loan.
+One of the most common loans out there, personal loan options (specifically unsecured personal loans), can be used for all kinds of expenses, including to pay rent.
+In general, you’ll need to have a good credit score to be eligible for a personal loan.
+However, some online lenders may accommodate bad credit history.

-Payday Loans to Pay for Housing
+Payday Loans to Pay Rent

 Cash Advance Loans for Rent Assistance